hanadiasfour/Dynamic-car-agency/README.md

 - **Loading Input Files**

-To populate the system with initial data, run the project then load the data from the attached "input" files `cars.txt` and `orders.txt`.
+To populate the system with initial data, run the project then load the data from the attached input files `cars.txt` and `orders.txt`.

 - **Custom Cars and Brands**